Most businesses need customer relationship management tools to generate leads, interact with prospects, and drive sales.

 Core Functions of Collaborative CRM

-These types of CRM software have the following core functions.
+Collaborative CRM systems have the following core functions.

-These types of CRM software help you manage your customer interactions across various platforms.
+Collaborative type CRM systems help you manage your customer interactions across various platforms from one spot.

 This tool stores documents such as business contracts and files.
 With collaborative software, your teams can access these files from a centralized location.